-In my opinion, this additional trend shows that the remaining issues service desk analysts addressed, after automation and self-help/service, were more difficult and time-consuming.
+The cost per agent-handled contact is also increasing.
+This trend shows that the remaining issues service desk analysts addressed, after automation and self-help/service, were more difficult and time-consuming.
 And, because the remaining issues are more difficult, the analysts handling these tickets must have the knowledge and skill to resolve them.
-Coupled with them spending more time on each contact, the cost per agent-handled contact is significantly higher for 2021.
+Coupled with them spending more time on each contact, the cost per agent handled contact is significantly higher for 2021.

 The ROI of service desk automation

 Using our example of an organization with 5,000 technology-enabled employees creating 38,000 contacts per year (or 3,166 contacts per month), we can calculate the ROI for service desk automation.
 We know $21 is the average cost per agent-handled contact.
 To get to the ROI, we also have to know the cost of automation.
 Taking an educated guess for a simple or low complexity workflow, here are some example scenarios.